 Health Science: In the Health Science cluster you would promote health and wellness or diagnose and treat injuries and disease.
 You could work directly with people.
 Or you could work in laboratories to get information used in research or diagnosis.
 Health service employees go to work at a variety of different sites.
 Some work in hospitals, offices, or laboratories.
 Others work on cruise ships, at sports arenas, or within communities.

+Nutrition and Wellness

-Principals of Biomedical Science
+Principles of Biomedical Sciences

 Human Body Systems

+Medical Interventions

-Medical Interventions or Anatomy & Physiology
+Anatomy & Physiology

-Biomedical Innovations, Health Occupations or Anatomy
+Biomedical Innovations or Health Occupations

-and Physiology